What Color is Your Privlege?

 by F. I. Goldhaber

 Armed appeared on page 18 of the September 8, 2017 issue of Pink Panther Magazine, providing a multicultural atmosphere that focuses on today's women's issues.
+Also available as a broadside and in What Color is Your Privilege?.

 by F. I. Goldhaber